AllyT-MS/south-coast-summit-sci/README.md

 The conditional access policy should control the testing groups access to Office 365 cloud apps when using modern authentication clients or legacy authentication clients.
 Access should require a device to be marked as compliant or when using multi-factor authentication.
 For now, the policy should only report violations and exclude non-Windows based devices.

-Success Criteria
+**Success Criteria:**
-• Enable automatic enrollment of Windows devices.
+- Enable automatic enrollment of Windows devices.
-• Enable Microsoft Defender for Endpoint with Intune.
+- Enable Microsoft Defender for Endpoint with Intune.
-• Create a configuration profile to onboard devices into Microsoft Defender for Endpoint.
+- Create a configuration profile to onboard devices into Microsoft Defender for Endpoint.
-• Create a compliance policy for Windows devices that enforces company compliance requirements.
+- Create a compliance policy for Windows devices that enforces company compliance requirements.
-• Create an access control policy to protect Office 365 apps.
+- Create an access control policy to protect Office 365 apps.
-• Enroll test laptop (ask coach to borrow one) in device management.
+- Enroll test laptop (ask coach to borrow one) in device management.

 Link to this repo - https://aka.ms/scs-sci-repo

 Feedback form - https://aka.ms/scs-predayscifeedback